JJ-cyber-prog/Programming-Assignment-1/README.md

-This is my submission for the First Programming Assignment.
-The code demonstrates the implementation of algorithms to solve the given problem.
+# This is my submission for the First Programming Assignment.
+The code demonstrates the implementation of algorithms to solve the given problems.
+It introduces us to a new programming language, Python.

+# For number 1: Alphabet Soup Problem

 def alphabet_soup(s):
     sorted_chars = sorted(s)